Ahluwalia-KDJ/JasmeenRestApi/README.md

 4. In-memory database H2

 How to run Project:
-1. Download entire project and run (as 1 Java Application) the java file 'JasmeenApiApplication.java'
+1. Download entire project and unzip jasmeenAPI.zip
+2. Run (as 1 Java Application) the java file 'JasmeenApiApplication.java'
-2. Port 8080 must be vacant.
+3. Port 8080 must be vacant.
-3. In web browser enter the URL http://localhost:8080/ to start using the REST API.
+4. In web browser enter the URL http://localhost:8080/ to start using the REST API.
 (Homepage)
-4. Since all dependencies are included the project can simply be run after pulling from GitHub.
+5. Since all dependencies are included the project can simply be run after pulling from GitHub.

 Resources are located at following URLs:
 1. Products catalog at http://localhost:8080/products